massoncheg/forgejo-docs/docs/user/agit-support.md

 ## Creating Pull Requests

-For clarity reasons, this document will lead with some examples first.
+For clarity, this document will start with some examples.

-A full list of the parameters, as well as information on avoiding duplicate Pull Requests when rebasing or amending a commit, will follow.
+A full list of the parameters, as well as information on avoiding duplicate Pull Requests when rebasing or amending commits, will follow.

 ### Usage Examples